DOI-ONRR/doi-extractives-data/pages/about.md

     <article class="container-left-7 bureaus">

-		<p>To implement the EITI Standard, all three sectors in a participating country collaborate in a disclosure process regarding natural resource revenue, called reconciliation.
-Government, industry, and civil society develop a framework for the reconciliation.
-Government and industry share with the IA the total amount of revenue the government received and industry paid in the year under review.
-The IA reconciles the reported revenue and investigates any discrepancies.
-The public can see the results for their respective country in an annual EITI report, which includes a contextual narrative of the country’s legal and fiscal regime.
-There are currently 48 EITI-implementing countries, 31 of which are compliant with the EITI Standard.</p>

 		<h3>Leadership</h3>

 		<p>The Secretary of the U.S. Department of the Interior (DOI) leads the USEITI.</p>

 		<ul>
-			<li>December 2012: The Secretary of the Interior formed the MSG with 22 members and 21 alternates from government, industry, and civil society organizations to guide and oversee the USEITI.</li>
+			<li>December 2012: The Secretary of the Interior formed the MSG with 22 members and 21 alternates from government, industry, and civil society organizations.</li>
 			<li>December 19, 2013: The U.S. submitted an application to participate to the EITI International Board.
-The MSG developed this application after engaging stakeholders around the country.</li>
+The MSG developed this application after engaging with stakeholders across the country.</li>
-			<li>March 19, 2014: The EITI International Board accepted the United States as a candidate country.</li>
+			<li>March 19, 2014: The EITI International Board accepted the U.S. as a candidate country.</li>
 			<li>Summer of 2014: DOI selected an IA for the USEITI, Deloitte & Touche LLP.</li>
 		</ul>

 		<h3>Federal agencies</h3>

 		<p>Congress passes laws to govern the extraction of natural resources and the fiscal management of resulting revenue.
 Federal agencies, part of the executive branch, then develop regulations and rules to implement and enforce those laws.
 DOI has primary responsibility for implementing the relevant statutes and regulations.
-It does so in consultation with other federal agencies, including NOAA, EPA, the U.S. Department of Energy (DOE), and others.</p>
+It does so in consultation with other federal agencies, including NOAA, EPA, the Department of Energy (DOE), and others.</p>

       <article class="bureau">
         <div class="bureau-left">